Accusoft/imagegear-net-samples/Samples/Image Conversion/ConvertMultipageRasterImageToSVG/README.md

 Scalable Vector Graphics (SVG) is an XML-based format that describes two-dimensional vector (and raster) graphics.
 It is a popular format for expressing graphics on websites.

-In order to convert a multi-page raster image (e.g. TIFF) to SVG, first the image must be loaded from the source image file using ImGearFileFormats.LoadDocument().
-After an ImGearDocument has been retrieved, it can then be saved to SVG using ImGearFileFormats.SaveDocument().

 For more information about the ImageGear .NET API, please refer to the [ImageGear .NET Online Documentation](https://help.accusoft.com/ImageGear/latest/webframe.html).

 ## System Requirements